 Have a separate inbox for support requests.
 You want client support requests documented and organized so you can circle back with questions, respond when done, and keep records to document what’s been done.
-(Again, dedicated service like Help Scout comes in handy here.)
+(Again, a dedicated service like Help Scout comes in handy here.)

 Only check email at scheduled times.
 Perhaps your process is to check email as often as once every 30 minutes.
 That’s fine.
 Just make sure you’re doing it on a conscious schedule, rather than reacting to every notification.
-This sounds like a small distinction to make for your WordPress maintenance business, but the positive effect that this discipline has on your ability to manage tasks and time throughout the day, as a result, is extraordinary.
+This sounds like a small distinction to make for your WordPress maintenance business, but the positive effect that this discipline has on your ability to manage tasks and time throughout the day as a result is extraordinary.